pSPICA is a CG FF designed with a polar CG water model.

 tutorial for protein systems

-we will apply "WAT2PWAT.py" to replace the uncharged water of the SPICA FF in the initial configuration,
+we will apply the "wat2polar" command to replace the uncharged water of the SPICA FF in the initial configuration,

 with the polar water of pSPICA:

-Then we will excute "setup_lammps" using topology files for the pSPICA FF.
+Then we will excute "setup_lmp" using topology files for the pSPICA FF.

 Although topology files for protein can be generated by following tutorial for protein systems